-2.27.2 Maintenance of Personnel Records.
+2.25.2 Maintenance of Personnel Records.
 It is the responsibility of each Faculty member who completes a degree while employed at the University of Indianapolis to have an official transcript, which includes the date on which the degree was conferred, sent to the Provost's Office.
-It is also required that Faculty members update address changes or any other changes related to personnel records through the "Self-Service Employee Dashboard" tab on MyUIndy (banner.uindy.edu/EmployeeSelfService) so that such information may be kept current.
+It is also required that Faculty members update address changes or any other changes related to personnel records through the MyUIndy Employee Self-Service Portal so that such information may be kept current.
 Changes of status that affect employee benefits shall be reported to the Office of Human Resources.

-2.28 Payroll Policies
+2.26 Payroll Policies

-2.28.1 Salary Pay Distribution.
+2.26.1 Salary Pay Distribution.
 Except as otherwise provided in this Salary Pay Arrangement Policy ("Policy"), Faculty members (other than adjunct Faculty members) shall receive their pay in twelve (12) equal installments over the period beginning with the first payroll in September and ending twelve (12) months thereafter.
-Pay statements are available on the "Self-Service Employee Dashboard" tab on MyUIndy (banner.uindy.edu/EmployeeSelfService).
+Pay statements are available on the MyUIndy Employee Self Service portal.
 Faculty members are paid on the 25th of each month for the current month's work.
-However, when the

-25th falls on a weekend or a holiday, pay day is usually the day before.
+However, when the 25th falls on a weekend or a holiday, pay day is usually the day before.
 The University does not provide pay advances or cash advances.

-2.28.2 Direct Deposit.
+2.26.2 Direct Deposit.
 The University of Indianapolis is required by law to make certain deductions from an employee's paycheck.
 These include FICA (Social Security and Medicare) and withholding for Federal, State, and County taxes.
 Deductions for charitable contributions, for premium payments to the retirement plan or insurance selections, or for other approved purposes are made only with the employee's authorization.
 Any change in dependency status or other information that would alter payroll deductions should be reported by the employee to the Payroll Office.

 Direct payroll deposit is mandatory for all new Indiana employees hired on or after February 1, 2004 and is a free service.
 It allows an employee to deposit their paycheck directly into banks and credit unions on payday.
-Forms for direct deposit are available from the Payroll Office and the Office of Human Resources and on the "Human Resources" tab on MyUIndy (my.uindy.edu/human-resources).
+Forms for direct deposit are available from the Payroll Office and the Office of Human Resources and on the MyUIndy Human Resources page.